-Bamboo steamers are made of natural bamboo, which is peeled and split into quite thin bamboo strips with a thickness of 5-6mm.
+Bamboo steamers or bamboo steamer baskets are lightweight cooking tools made of natural bamboo, which is peeled and split into quite thin bamboo strips with a thickness of 5-6mm.
 The bamboo strips are then woven by the craftsmen and with other sophisticated procedures, a handmade bamboo steamer can be completed.
 It is not easy to learn the skills of making bamboo steamers, which have been regarded as old folk art in China.

 A bamboo steamer is composed of a dome-shaped lid and bamboo steamer baskets.
 You can take only one steamer basket for use or you can use a couple of baskets together at one time.
 The design of several stackable tiers makes it possible to cook different servings simultaneously.
 The dish which needs more time for steaming should be put on the top layer.